ManuMaddali/WeatherApp/README.md

 Demonstrated:

-- Using Protocols to set requiremtns for certain UI fields.
+- Using Protocols to set requirements for certain UI fields.
 - Using Apple's Delegate Design Pattern to implement efficent code.
 - Using OpenWeather API to pull real time weather data.
 - Using JSON to parse and write data into Swift.